Technology is best when it brings people together.

 We’re still using Genesis today and it was without doubt, a move which has created a seam of consistency and robustness throughout our websites.

 Likewise, there have been ecommerce platforms for WordPress over the years which have had mixed reactions.
 But when WooCommerce came along, it changed everything.
 It’s now the number one ecommerce solution for WordPress sites.
 And like WordPress it too has become a platform in itself, a barebones system with hundreds of extensions, making it a lightweight base that can easily be adapted to suit every need.

 With recent developments, such as the REST API, it now provides deeper functionality and customisation options.

 Looking back, I think we recognised WooCommerce as a winner from the day it landed, and it’s one of our favourite lines to say we have ecommce sites with product catalogues from three items to 40,000.
 If that doesn’t sum up flexibility, nothing ever will.

 The future of WordPress

-The WordPress update cycle produces improvements which sometimes are never seen from the front end, but improvement in back-end functionality are often the most important for this is where you the customer, will spend your time.
+The WordPress update cycle produces improvements which sometimes are never seen in the front end, but progress in back-end functionality is often the most important as this is where you, the customer, will spend your time.
 It comes back to the ‘relationship’.
-I’ve lost count of the number of WordPress sites which have inspired business owners to actively get involved with their sites and actively take an interest in using their website to market their business.
+I’ve lost count of the number of WordPress sites which have inspired business owners to actively get involved with their sites and take an interest in using their website to market their business.